 Ms Roberts said ARTC had started preparing geotechnical and soil investigation plans, preliminary level crossing assessments and consulted a cultural heritage adviser.

-Committee member Suz Corbett asked for a copy of the EIS submission to be made public but was told it would be released once the process was finalised.
+Committee member Suz Corbett asked for a copy of ARTC's initial advice statement to the coordinator-general to be made public but was told it would be released once the process was finalised.